 - Test yourself with the Biosafety Quiz

-- Effective Altruism Sweden‘s page on Catastrophic Pandemics
+- EA Sweden‘s page on Catastrophic Pandemics

 - Biosecurity Reading+ List by Tessa